Information For Authors

 - Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution Share-alike 4.0 International License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this Journal.

-- Authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the Journal's published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgement of its initial publication in this Journal.
+- Authors may distribute their published articles freely and are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the Journal's published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgement of its initial publication in this Journal.

 - Authors are permitted and encouraged to post their work online (e.g., in institutional repositories or on their website) prior to and during the submission process, as it can lead to productive exchanges, as well as earlier and greater citation of published work (see The Effect of Open Access).

-- Authors declare funding sources if applicable and declare that their research has received ethics clearance from the relevant office/agency/organisation (this is done on a separate page prior to the references, see above).
+- Authors must declare funding sources if applicable and declare that their research has received ethics clearance from the relevant office/agency/organisation.
+Confirmatory statements of this nature can be included under separate headings prior to the references (see above).